kodekloudhub/certified-kubernetes-application-developer-course/docs/09-Update-For-Sep-2021-Changes/03-Practice-Test-Docker-Images.md

 1.  <details>
     <summary>Build a new smaller docker image by modifying the same Dockerfile and name it webapp-color and tag it lite.</summary>

     Know that really small images are usually based on Alpine linux.
 Let's look for it on [DockerHub](https://hub.docker.com).
-Note that in the exam you will not have access to DockerHub, but you can normally guess the tag you need to find an Alpine version of a particular container (refer back to question 3 anmd note that the alpine version of `nginx` is by far the smallest.
+Note that in the exam you will not have access to DockerHub, but you can normally guess the tag you need to find an Alpine version of a particular container (refer back to question 3 and note that the alpine version of `nginx` is by far the smallest.
 Note also its tag.)

     1. In the search bar in DockerHub, enter `python`
     1. From the results, select `python - DOCKER OFFICIAL IMAGE`.
 Should be the first result.